Randolph College > Academic Programs > Sociology > Curriculum

 Below is a list of available courses offered by the Sociology Department.
 Consult the Registrar’s Office and the College Catalog for registration information.

-SOC 2209 - Deviance And Social Control
+SOC 2209 - Deviance and Social Control

 Addresses the creation and enforcement of societal rules, why and how rules are violated, the repercussions of violating norms, and the ways that race, class, gender, and sexuality affect those repercussions.
 General explanations of deviance will be applied to a wide variety of specific examples ranging from gender non-conformity to white-collar crime.
 Identical with CRIM 2209.
 Credit hours: 4.
 Prerequisite: Sophomore standing and either SOC 1101 or 1114 or permission of instructor.
 (HE, SS)